-For example, one way OroCommerce improves buyer-seller interactions is by providing buyers with an easy way to create and submit inquiries, purchase orders, and Request of Quotes (RFQs) electronically.
+For example, one way OroCommerce improves these interactions is by providing buyers with an easy way to create and submit inquiries, purchase orders, and Request of Quotes (RFQs) electronically.
 Sellers are then able to easily respond to orders and quote requests on the same platform, thus facilitating an efficient negotiation process between the buyer and seller.
-Another example is the Buyer Assistance feature that enables your sales reps to make a purchase on behalf of the customer, thus ensuring a stress-free buying process for inexperienced or first-time online buyers.
+Another example is the Buyer Assistance feature that enables sales reps to purchase on behalf of the customer, thus ensuring a stress-free buying process for inexperienced or first-time online buyers.

 Segmentation & Custom Reports

 With a treasure trove of customer data, your B2B eCommerce platform is fertile ground for account-based marketing, segmentation, and customer behavior analytics.
 You should be able to track key business KPIs and determine how they get affected by different marketing tactics, UX improvements, and new product offerings.